Phantom Doctrine: Reception

 Jeremy Peel of PCGamesN writes that the developer "has absolutely nailed the atmosphere of Cold War genre fiction".
-In contrary to the PC Gamer's reviewer, according to whom a certain combination of agents' perks allows to go around unnoticed and feels like having a cheat code, Jeremy Peel is glad the missions can be finished without raising alarms.
+In contrast to the PC Gamer's reviewer, according to whom a certain combination of agents' perks allows to go around unnoticed and feels like having a cheat code, Jeremy Peel is glad the missions can be finished without raising alarms.
 Also, while the PCGamer's reviewer praises the mini-game with analysing documents and calls it "strangely captivating", the PCGamesN reviewer feels it is unchallenging and is a missed opportunity for storytelling.
 In the end Jeremy Peel of PCGamesN gives the score of 7.

 Push Square reviewer feels the mechanism of investigations in the game "really adds to the atmosphere of Cold War conspiracy" and seems to like the macro-management in the game, calls it "the real meat of the campaign".
 However he feels that during missions the stealth approach "is painfully slow", while the combat "can sometimes feel cheap and frustrating".
 In the end he scores the game 7 out of 10.

 The Trusted reviews reviewer criticises the combat system with no dice, based on the idea, that every shot would hit, but the target may dodge, which uses their awareness.
 The reviewer does not like that even a poorly trained enemy with a pistol (a short range weapon) can shoot from a long distance and still do some damage.

 However the reviewer feels the game "nails the spy aesthetic" with several of the mechanics, for example the disguise system, support to team in action (cleaners that bag up bodies, spotters and snipers) and strategy on the global map.
-On the other hand the reviewer has an impression that operating the detailed systems feels like busywork.
+On the other hand, the reviewer has an impression that operating the detailed systems feels like busywork.
 The reviewer praises the part of the game with investigating evidence, calling it "one of the strongest elements in the game".
 In the end the reviewer gave the game 3 out of 5 stars.